upasadena/interactive-cyoa-tutorial/docs/appendix/troubleshooting.md

 [Points Menu]: /appendix/reference/#todo-show-points-menu

-Second, to fix this permanently, add this to the `<head>` section (or import your own CSS file, if you know how to do that):
+Second, to fix this issue permanently, add this to the `<body>` section:

 ```html
 <style>